Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: MUST be supported by all implementations, i.e., MUST NOT be :val:`null`.
   - **Query**: MUST be a queryable property with support for all mandatory filter features.
-  - The integer value MUST be equal to the length of the trajectory, that is, the number of frames.
+  - The integer value MUST be equal to the number of frames in the trajectory.
   - The integer MUST be a positive non-zero value.

 - **Querying**: